port-labs/ocean/docs/framework-guides/docs/develop-an-integration/guidelines.md

 ### Performance

-Make sure your integration is performant and does not block the event loop for too long.
+Make sure your integration is performant and does not block the event loop if possible.

-You can read more about possible performance enhancements in the [Performance](../develop-an-integration/performance.md)
+You can read more about possible performance enhancements in the [performance](../develop-an-integration/performance.md) page

 ### Code Principles